OrbitalJin/73r-/README.md

 ## TODO

-- [ ] Fix `mv` command, check if file or folder exists in destination
 - [ ] Implement `del` command: Delete a buffer from memory using it's address
 - [ ] Implement user setup
 - [ ] Recursive tree using `rich` (hide dotfiles & dotfolders)
+- [x] HOT FIX: `mv` command, check if file or folder exists in destination
-- [x] Fix `cp` command, check if file or folder exists in destination
+- [x] HOT FIX: `cp` command, check if file or folder exists in destination
 - [x] Implement option parsing & handling
 - [x] Handle args within the imlementation of each method (within the controller object)
 - [x] Change folder architecture